Stomper10/CheXpert/README.md

 ![ROC_all](https://user-images.githubusercontent.com/43818471/104684971-6db2fb80-573d-11eb-80d7-01d378d90465.png)

-The following table shows a comparison with original paper results.
+The following table shows a comparison with the original paper results.
+I know it's not an accurate comparison since the test set is different.
+But at least we can roughly gauge the model's performance.

 * Stanford Baseline(ensemble) AUC = 0.907
-* My Baseline AUC = 0.863 (Note that test set is different!)
+* My Baseline AUC = 0.863

 Observation | Experiment AUC | Paper AUC | Difference
 :-: | :-: | :-: | :-: